sasadangelo/Droids/README.md

 Fill the following fields:

-Git Repository URL: https://github.com/sasadangelo/Droids.git Parent Directory: <an empty directory previously created>
-Directory Name: Droids
+Git Repository URL: https://github.com/sasadangelo/Droids.git Parent Directory: "an empty directory previously created" Directory Name: Droids

 The source code will be downloaded and the MrSnake project will be created.
 Now you can run the code doing Run->Run.
 You can execute the code on Physical or Virtual device.
 For more details you can read the last section of the following [article](http://www.androidforfun.it/crea-la-tua-prima-app-android/).
 It is in italian but you can translate it with Google Translator.